aheckmann/node-ses/README.md

     `key` - AWS key
     `secret` - AWS secret
     `amazon` - AWS end point.
-Defaults to `https://email.us-east-1.amazonaws.com`
+Defaults to `https://email.us-east-1.amazonaws.com` `resultType` - `json` or `xml` (defaults to 'xml' for backwards compatibility)

 The `sendEmail` method transports your message to the AWS SES service.
 If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is a direct translation of the XML error Amazon provides.
+Note that possible aws error response will be translated to an object even if _resultType_ is set to `xml` (for backwards compatibility).

 See [Error Handling](#error-handling) section below for details on the structure of returned errors.

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon as XML.
+The `data` returned in the callback is the HTTP body returned by Amazon.
+The HTTP request asks Amazon to return the data in format specified by the _resultType_ option that can be given to client constructor or sendEmail method.
+If _resultType_ is `xml` (default) then it will be XML.
+If _resultType_ is `json`, it will be object.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

 The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.